eahrold/Printer-Installer/README.md

 #Print-Installer
 Make it easy for your faculty to add and remove printer resources...

-Just put the Printer-Installer.app into the Applicatons folder and write the preference file
+Just put the Printer-Installer.app into the Applicatons folder and set the preference file

 ###what you'll need